-Crane Trust Offering Virtual Tours of the Sandhill Crane Migration
+The Crane Trust Offers Virtual Tours of the Sandhill Crane Migration

-The Crane Trust, a nonprofit habitat maintenance organization in central Nebraska, has come up with a novel approach for viewing the one-of-a-kind sandhill crane migration this spring.
+The Crane Trust, a nonprofit habitat maintenance organization in central Nebraska, has come up with a novel approach for viewing the one-of-a-kind sandhill crane migration each spring.

 During the annual migration, 1 million or more sandhill cranes pass through central Nebraska on their way to breeding grounds in the north.
 It’s not unusual for more than 200,000 cranes to be found along the Platte River near the Crane Trust at any given time.

-During a typical spring, up to 4,000 people view the cranes from blinds at the Crane Trust Nature and Visitor Center, Cooper said.
+During a typical spring, up to 4,000 people view the cranes from blinds at the Crane Trust Nature and Visitor Center.
 Another 1,000 experience the migration from VIP blinds on Crane Trust land.
-The money raised contributes significantly to the trust’s year-round habitat maintenance efforts.
+The money raised contributes significantly to our year-round habitat maintenance efforts.

 Any $75 or more donation to support Crane Trust’s mission will provide around-the-clock access to a crane viewing camera throughout March.
 A donation can also be made as a gift to grant access for the recipient.